At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Prognosis and complications.
 Most cases resolve spontaneously if related to cataract surgery.
 Some cases have a chronic course that leads to subsequent photoreceptor loss.
 On occasion, the cystic spaces coalesce and advance to produce a lamellar macular hole causing loss of vision.

-Diabetic macular edema revisited.
 Diabetic retinopathy is a leading cause of vision loss in working-age patients around the world.
 Diabetic retinopathy is related to 1% of all cases of blindness worldwide.
-The main cause of vision impairment in diabetic patients is diabetic macular edema (122); hence, there has been a growing focus on its treatment.
+The main cause of vision impairment in diabetic patients is diabetic macular edema (125); hence, there has been a growing focus on its treatment.
 Anti-VEGF ocular injections have proved effective in reducing diabetic macular edema and significantly improving visual acuity.
-Both ranibizumab and bevacizumab proved effective with the caveat that prolonged frequent treatments are necessary (35; 122).
+Both ranibizumab and bevacizumab proved effective with the caveat that prolonged frequent treatments are necessary (36; 125).

-In 2 double-blinded, randomized controlled studies, macular edema was reported in a total of 13 patients (30).
-In the FREEDOMS study, 7 patients were noted to have macular edema.
-All 7 patients were receiving 1.25 mg of fingolimod (n=429).
-In 5 of the 7 patients, the macular edema occurred within 3 months of starting therapy.
-In the TRANSFORMS study, a total of 6 patients developed macular edema.
-Four of these patients were receiving the 1.25 mg dose of fingolimod (n=420), and 2 of the patients were receiving the 0.5 mg dose of fingolimod (n=429).
-The macular edema occurred within 4 months of initiating treatment in 5 of the patients.
+In two double-blinded, randomized controlled studies, macular edema was reported in a total of 13 patients (30).
+In the FREEDOMS study, seven patients were noted to have macular edema.
+All seven patients were receiving 1.25 mg of fingolimod (n=429).
+In five of the seven patients, the macular edema occurred within 3 months of starting therapy.
+In the TRANSFORMS study, a total of six patients developed macular edema.
+Four of these patients were receiving the 1.25 mg dose of fingolimod (n=420), and two of the patients were receiving the 0.5 mg dose of fingolimod (n=429).
+The macular edema occurred within 4 months of initiating treatment in five of the patients.
 Four patients had complete resolution of the macular edema within 3 months of discontinuing the medication.
 No patients who developed macular edema in either study were re-challenged with the medication.
 In patients with uveitis and diabetes mellitus, risk of macular edema is increased.
 When these conditions are associated with multiple sclerosis, fingolimod should be used with caution.

 Due to the above findings, an eye exam should be performed at baseline and 3 to 4 months after treatment initiation.
 If patients report visual disturbances at any time during therapy, an additional eye exam is needed.

 Pathophysiology.
-Edema at the nerve results in exudates being deposited in the outer plexiform layer (Henle’s nerve fiber layer) that surrounds the macula.
+Edema at the nerve results in exudates being deposited in the outer plexiform layer (Henle nerve fiber layer) that surrounds the macula.

 Epidemiology.
 Bartonella henselae is a gram-negative bacillus that has been associated with a self-limiting lymphadenopathy associated with a cat scratch or bite.